7 Best Mindfulness Books to Live in the Present

 In the fast-paced world we live in today, our minds rarely seem to be in the present.
 When you really think about it, we live a lot of life in the future or in the past, worrying about what’s already happened, or worrying about what’s going to happen.
 We find ourselves ruminating on things we cannot change and are left unable to fully engage with life, missing out on the present.
 So what can you do to savor the here and now?
 The answer is mindfulness.

-The goal of mindfulness is not about emptying your mind but being aware of the present and living in the now.
+Mindfulness is the practice of being aware of the present and living in the now, without judgment or distraction.
 By changing your mindset and practicing meditation you can unlock the power to focus on the moment rather than be stuck in the past or the future, lost in time and hence losing time.
 Mindfulness allows us to be aware of what we need to let go of in order to enjoy what we have in front of us.

 Mindfulness for Beginners is written by one of the rockstars of mindfulness itself, Dr Jon Kabat-Zinn.
 If you’re new to the practice or perhaps just looking to explore it a bit more, this is the book for you.
 It is well written, short, and easy to digest, with the first half talking about what mindfulness is, explaining the connect and validating from a scientific perspective.
 The second part gives you exercises to practice, with simple, guided meditations that are easy to follow.